fabricjs/fabric.js/GOTCHAS.md

 Read more about `Group`

 - **Vanishing Object**\
-It is likely you are misusing `Group` and the object tree because the vanished objects thinks it is not inside the visible canvas' viewport, indicating a severe **bug**.
+It is likely you are misusing `Group` and the object tree because the vanished object thinks it is not within the canvas' visible viewport, indicating a severe **bug** in coordinate calculation.
 If you want to hack your way around it use `canvas.skipOffscreen` (recommended for triaging **ONLY**) with a significant performance hit.

 - **Text BBOX is off**\
 Make sure fonts have loaded before you create the `Text` object.
 Fabric needs the font to calculate the position and bounding box of the characters.
 Doing so prior to loading the font will lead to a bad calculation using a fallback font.